SutirthaSaha/coding/trees.md

         # The left and right subtree must also be valid
         return validate(node.left, low, node.val) and validate(node.right, node.val, high)

+    # For the root the boundary would be the maximum possible
     return validate(root, float('-inf'), float('inf'))
 ```